ORCHID: Fairness-Aware Orchestration in Mission-Critical Air-Ground Integrated Networks: Introduction

 The main contributions are summarized as follows: \begin{itemize} \item \textbf{Stability-Enhanced Learning Framework:} We propose the ORCHID framework, a coarse-to-fine orchestration strategy that synergizes GBS-aware initialization with the MAPPO-based R\&F mechanism.
-This two-stage approach effectively suppresses gradient noise and primacy bias, solving the non-stationarity issue inherent in multi-UAV DRL.

-\item \textbf{Efficiency-Fairness Synergy Discovery:} We conduct a rigorous analysis between Max-Min Fairness (MMF) and Proportional Fairness (PF), uncovering a counter-intuitive insight.
-Overturning the conventional trade-off assumption, our results demonstrate that ORCHID-MMF achieves superior energy efficiency compared to PF.
-This indicates that MMF avoids the suboptimal greedy equilibria often encountered by PF in complex user distribution topologies.
+This two-stage approach effectively suppresses gradient noise and primacy bias, resolving the non-stationarity issue inherent in multi-agent environments. \item \textbf{Theoretical Insights into the Efficiency-Fairness Relationship:} By formulating the resource allocation problem as an \textit{Egalitarian Bargaining Game} (EBG) \cite{nash1950bargaining, kalai1977proportional}, we provide a rigorous theoretical analysis of the relationship between \textit{Max-Min Fairness} (MMF) and \textit{Proportional Fairness} (PF).
+Our analysis explains why the proposed MMF formulation encourages a more dispersed and load-balanced UAV topology, while experimental results show that such spatial organization alleviates backhaul congestion, improves service fairness, and enhances overall system energy efficiency (EE) compared with PF. \item \textbf{Robust Adaptation and Policy Stability:} Extensive simulations demonstrate that ORCHID achieves robust topology adaptation and stable policy convergence compared with representative state-of-the-art MARL baselines (e.g., MADDPG) and conventional heuristic methods.
+By mitigating coverage holes and improving worst-case user rates, ORCHID better supports resilient communication services in highly dynamic mission-critical scenarios. \end{itemize}